yliu-cs/IELTS/Speak/Speak Note.md

 			* Definitely not
 			* It's hard to focus/concentrate on sth. in such place you know, sometime my dormmates makes some noises in the room when I'm doing assignments, I get so distracted
 			* It's not easy for people to concentrate on their work.
 In the long run - mental health - depressed
+		* Geography
+			* useful & powerful subject
+			* have a better/rich understanding of our life in this world
+			* such as climate change, cultural diversity, and something like this
+			* it's fascinating to learn the subject
+			* plays a crucial role in international relations
+			* for example, many countries depend on Russia because of its natural resources
+			* like coal, natural gas ...
+			* That's why russia becomes one of leading countries in the world
+			* middle school - at the time - simple-basic knowledge (environment in different countries ...)
+			* documentaries in ... class
+			* closely link to our daily life, not qualified to
+			* huge gap between my major and ...
+		* Gifts
+			* appreciate all the gifts I recieved
+			* I prefer handmade by ...
+			* personal
+			* even just a card written by themselves
+			* sincere
+			* I'm not that kind of person
+			* tricky
+			* try to know what they need or want ahead of time/in advance
+			* make a choice to prepare something affordable
+			* surprised & touched
+			* practical
 * **Part 2**
 	* 结构
 		* Introduction